joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 Use the division(/) and the remainder(%) operator

 ```
+For examples 1 and 2, include the following code below lines 286 and 294 respectively:
+apples = x % 5
+oranges = ((x - apples) / 5) * 3

 ***
 ## 12. A class consists of numberOfBoys boys and numberOfGirls girls.